samplereality/godard/readme.md

 The style.css file is where you change the look of your project.
 Even if you don't know CSS, you should be able to muck around enough to change fonts, colors, and margins.

-You can find some tips on [styling CSS](https://courses.digitaldavidson.net/elit20/styling-tracery/) on the DIG 220 course site.
+You can find some tips on [styling CSS](https://courses.digitaldavidson.net/elit20/styling-tracery/) on one of my course sites.

 ### Assets